0install/0repo/README.md

 Setup
 -----

-If you're setting up a repository for a single developer then you can use use your existing personal GPG key (if you have one).
+If you're setting up a repository for a single developer then you can use your existing personal GPG key (if you have one).
 Otherwise, you should create a new one: